nachocaru/xaprb.com/content/blog/2014-12-07-eventual-consistency-simpler-than-mvcc.md

 > the database should do.

-Nobody argued this line of reasoning more vigorously than when trying to defend relational databases, especially during the darkest years (ca.  2008-2010), when NoSQL still meant *NO SQL DAMMIT*, all sorts of NoSQL databases were sprouting, and most of them were massively overhyped.
+Nobody argued this line of reasoning more vigorously than when trying to defend relational databases, especially during the darkest years (ca.  2009-2010), when NoSQL still meant **NO SQL DAMMIT**, all sorts of NoSQL databases were sprouting, and most of them were massively overhyped.

-But as valid as those arguments against NoSQL's "eventual consistency" model were and are, the arguments against relational databases' complexity hold true, too.
+But as valid as those arguments against NoSQL's "false economy" simplicity were and are, the arguments against relational databases' complexity hold true, too.

 The truth is that no database is really simple.
-Databases have a lot of functionality and behaviors -- even the "simple" databases do -- and require deep knowledge to use well when reliability, correctness, and performance are important.
+Databases have a lot of functionality and behaviors---even the "simple" databases do---and require deep knowledge to use well when reliability, correctness, and performance are important.